 Unit labor costs (ulc) and the price of imports (pi) are explanatory variables in our consumer price equation (8).
 As the consumer price variable itself might influence unit labor costs, the ulc variable could be treated as an endogenous variable in the estimation of (8).
-Similarly,
+Similarly, according to the pricing to market theory importers may set their prices dependent on the consumer prices in the country they are operating in.
+This may entail the use of instrumental variables to correct for potential simultaneity problems.

 However, the Durbin-Wu-Hausman test indicates that both unit labor costs and price of imports are exogenous variables.
 The test has two steps; first we estimated an equation for Δulc using its own lags and an index of the degree of employment protection (EP), level and lagged, as instruments (lags of Δcpi were found to be insignificant).
 An equation for Δpi was estimated using Δpi{t-2} , Δe_t and Δpo_t as instruments.
 Second, we included the estimated residuals from the two above equations as explanatory variables in the equation for Δcp separately.
 The residuals from the Δulc equation had a t-value equal to 0.52 (t-probability: 0.60), and the residual from the Δpi equation returned a t-value equal to 0.18 and a t-probability of 0.86.
 Hence the residuals had no significant effect on Δcp indicating that Δulc and Δpi may be treated as exogenous variables.
 A Sargan-test fails to reject the validity of the instruments employed in these endogeneity tests.
-In M4 in Table 3 we nevertheless report an IV estimator where we treat Δulc and Δpi as endogenous variables.
+In M4 in Table 1 we nevertheless report an IV estimator where we treat Δulc and Δpi as endogenous variables.